CharliePoole/statiq-site/input/drafts/thomas-john-poole.md

 Tom was born on August 20, 1914, the youngest child of William and Mary Poole.
 At the time, they were living in Brooklyn, most likely at 174 Hull Street.
 In any case, we do know they were at that address 10 months later when the 1915 New York State Census was taken.
 It was an apartment building, with four other families living there at the same address.
-I haven't found a picture from the back then, but here is a present day
+I haven't found a picture from back then, but here is a present day
 [view of the street.](https://goo.gl/maps/rFXaYe1htdznqtpe9)

 William died in 1918.
 Thomas was then three and a half years old so he probably had only vague memories of his father.
-Shortly thereafter, his mother moved the family to 29 Euclid Street in Cyprus Hills, close to the border between Broolyn and Queens.
-By January 1920, when the US Census is taken, they have moved again, this time a bit farther: to Holy Child Jesus parish in Queens.
+Shortly thereafter, his mother moved the family to 29 Euclid Street in Cyprus Hills, close to the border between Brooklyn and Queens.
+By January 1920, when the US Census was taken, they had moved again, this time a bit farther: to Holy Child Jesus parish in Queens.

 Their first address in Queens, 257 128th Street, is a bit of a mystery, since it